Skip to main content

 • rates.

-The loan must not be given to shareholders or owners of the business or organisation for their personal use, such as by a dividend or loan to the shareholders or owners.
+The loan must not have been given to the business or organisation’s shareholders or owners for their personal use, such as by a dividend or loan to the shareholders or owners.

 No earlier event of default

-Your business or organisation will not be eligible for a loan if there has been a default on an earlier loan under the SBCS whether the default has or has not resulted in the loan being required to be repaid.
-This applies even if the default has been sorted out with us.
+Your business or organisation was not eligible for a second loan or top up loan if it had defaulted on an earlier loan under the SBCS.
+This condition applied whether the default had or had not resulted in you having to repay the loan to us.
+This applied even if the default had been sorted out with us.

 Jump back to the top of the page